CrackerCat/dumproid/README.md

 # Dumproid

-Android process memory dump tool without ndk.
+Dumproid is Android process memory dump tool without ndk.
+It is dumping memory from `/proc/<pid>/mem`.

 ## How to Build
 After the build is complete, if adb is connected, place the built binary in `/data/local/tmp/` on Android.